Home

 Therefore, product development involves the product, the market and the business or organization.

 To do it well, and minimize the risk of failure, your new product development plan must consider five phases of development: preliminary idea; idea review and assessment; business case; go or no-go; assessment after go-live.
+It must also consider the requirements for marketing a new product.

-Five Phases of Product Development:
+Five Phases of New Product Development:

-1. The New Product Idea:
+1. The New Product Idea Or New Products Inventions:

 Often a result of brainstorming.
 Sometimes a result of customer or supplier feedback.
 Sometimes brand new and innovative; sometimes an extension an existing product or product line; sometimes it can be a minor change that results in a repositioning.
 If an idea is of interest to you and/or your team, move it to the next phase.